-Accounts Payable and Accrued Expenses.
-The carrying amount of accounts payable and accrued expenses approximates fair value due to the relatively short-term maturities of these financial instruments.
+Loans Payable, Accounts Payable and Accrued Expenses.
+The carrying amount of loans payable and accounts payable and accrued expenses approximates fair value due to the relatively short-term maturities of these financial instruments.

 Long-term Debt.
 The fair value of interest-bearing fixed-rate loans is based on the discounted value of expected future cash flows using the applicable market rates for similar types of instruments as of reporting date.
-Discount rate used for Philippine peso-denominated loans ranges from 4.22% to 5.21% and 1.27% to 2.84% and as at December 31, 2022 and 2021, respectively.
+Discount rate used for Philippine peso-denominated loans ranges from 4.22% to 5.21 as at December 31, 2022.
 The carrying amounts of fixed rate approximate their fair values.